Prishtina International Film Festival: Awards

 Source: PriFilmFest website and Southeast Europe website.

 PriFilmFest 2010

-The second edition ran from 22 September to 29 September 2010.
+The second edition ran from 22 to 29 September 2010.
 Italian actor Franco Nero attended.
 Eva Orner, who won an Oscar for the documentary Taxi to the Dark Side, opened the event, and chaired the jury.
 The festival included special screenings of Samuel Maoz's Lebanon, Roman Polanski's The Ghost Writer, Franco Nero's Angelus Hiroshimae, Goran Paskaljević's Honeymoons (Medeni mesec), and Jan Verheyen's Dossier K. Ten medium-length films were also presented.
 The Italian Embassy presented The Italian Retrospective which included five films from director Gianni Amelio.

 The slogan for the festival was changed to "Friendship continues..."

 Awards

 PriFilmFest 2011

 The third edition of the festival was held from 24 September to 1 October 2011.
 It opened with The Forgiveness of Blood, a film by American director Joshua Marston, and finished at the Square 21 with a red carpet gala.
 The president of the jury was Gedeon Burkhard (Inglourious Basterds), who had also submitted a medium-length film called Bridges.

 The slogan for the third edition was changed to "Friendship.
 Forever."

 The second edition of PriFilm Forum was held on 25 and 26 September, connecting worldwide directors and producers with those in Kosovo.
 Presenters included Sarah Calderon (Karma Films), Satu Elo (EAVE), Bernd Buder (Berlin International Film Festival), Roshanak Behesht Nedjad (Flying Moon), David Grumbach (French filmmaker), and Elma Tataragic (Program Selector, Sarajevo Film Festival).